yorgosdiapoulis/sc3-code/onsets-detection/README.md

 # Onsets detection
-- SuperCollider code for onsets detection on monophonic signal from violin recordings.
+- SuperCollider code for onsets detection of monophonic signals from violin recordings.

 ## batch-extraction
 - This folder contains all the snippets for batch onsets extractio using SCMIR library.